 Nearing the end of the tour, we had a delicious taco picnic.
 100% recommended activity.
 This tour costed us approximately $ 85 per person.
 Includes food, transfers and about 3 hours of rafting.

-✔ The night before we stayed in Turrialba at Casa de Lis Hotel & Tourist Info Center.
+- Hotels in Turrialba.
+We stayed at Casa de Lis Hotel & Tourist Info Center.
 There are hardly any hotels here, it is a very tico city.

 Below you can watch a video of one of the longest rafting in the world.
 You have a playlist with all the videos of our trip here.

 Day 10, San José city.
 A place to visit in Costa Rica

 On our last day of the trip through Costa Rica, we could not miss a visit to the city of San José.
 Of course, very carefully, since apparently it can be dangerous, especially at night and in the market area.
 We went during the day and did not notice anything.
 We visited the Central Market, some main shopping streets and the National Theater.

 If you are looking for a souvenir shop in San José, in the central market we could buy everything we were looking for: mugs, magnets, bookmarks, educational games with animals from Costa Rica, handmade slingshot, etc.